aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-rectangle/_index.md

 ---
-title: "Create Blank Image Aspose – Draw Rectangles in .NET"
+title: "Create a Blank Image with Aspose.Imaging – Draw Rectangles in .NET"
 linktitle: Draw Rectangle in Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
 description: "Learn how to create blank image Aspose and how to draw rectangle .net with Aspose.Imaging – a quick guide for image manipulation in your .NET applications."